gageracer/edithor/example/uiresult.md

 **Segment 39:** (462 characters)

 The building shuddered.
 "We need to get out," Maya said.
 "Now.
-Before it collapses completely."
+Before it collapses completely.".
 We ran.
 All of us—decades of trapped tenants—flooding out of apartments, down stairs, into the street.
 The building groaned behind us.
 Windows shattered.
 The structure twisted impossibly, folding in on itself as the temporal loops collapsed.
 We stood in the street, watching it implode in slow motion.
 Not physically—the building was still standing.
 But temporally.

 **Segment 40:** (484 characters)